git-keeper/ccsce2022/faculty.md

 ## Testing an Assignment

-To make sure that the test work okay on the server, create a solution for the assignment by creating `hello_world/solution` and in that directory create a `hello_world.py` solution file containing a correct solution:
+To make sure that the tests work okay on the server, create a solution for the assignment by creating `hello_world/solution` and in that directory create a `hello_world.py` solution file containing a correct solution: